stakater/mto-docs/content/usecases/configuring-multitenant-network-isolation.md

       - Ingress
 ```

-Once the template has been created, Bill edits the `IntegrationConfig` to add unique label to tenant projects:
+Once the template has been created, Bill edits the [IntegrationConfig](/content/integration-config.md) to add unique label to all tenant projects:

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1